madmarcos-codeup/console-game-framework/README.md

 ### Tutorial

-The only documentation I have at this point is a little walkthrough, making a little game with a few rooms and an angry goblin.
+The only documentation I have at this point is a little walkthrough, making a tiny game with a few rooms and an angry goblin.

 [Start the tutorial](tutorial/start_here.md)